 - Find the “Most Serene Retreat” and “Most Dramatic Transformation” category links at the top, right of the page and follow the link to vote for each room.

-- You may vote once a day, but can vote twice from your cellphone and other devices like a tablet or desktop computer.
-Voting ends December 11th.
+- You may vote once a day, but can vote multiple times from your cellphone and other devices like a tablet or desktop computer.

 - Share the love!
 Spread the word and ask other friends to vote.